 City of Harper Woods Incorporated in 1951

-Last day to register in any manner other than in-person with the Local Clerk for the March 10, 2020 election is Monday, February 24, 2020.
+Last day to register in any manner other than in-person with the Local Clerk for the August Primary Election is Monday, July 19, 2021.

-Up to 4:00 pm on Monday, March 9, 2020 - Electors may obtain an absent voter ballot in-person in the Clerk’s office
+Up to 4:00 pm on Monday, August 2, 2021 - Electors may obtain an absent voter ballot in-person in the Clerk’s office.

 Voters can also request to be on the Permanent Absentee Voter List for future elections.
 Voters who join the mailing list must do so in writing and will receive an application by mail prior to every election.